fkbenjamin/BlockChainIntro/README.md

 ![Alice cheats](cheating1.jpg?raw=true "Alice cheats")

 As you probably already realized, this will not work. **A**lice new BC is not the longest chain available for other miners.
-They will disregard he attempt to cheat. **A**lice realizes that she needs to provide the longest chain on the network and still needs to put her block #4 in there.
+They will disregard the attempt to cheat.
+**A**lice realizes that she needs to provide the longest chain on the network and still needs to put her block #4 in there.
 If she would manage to do that, the network would acknowledge her chain and her problem would be solved.

+Gladly **A**lice will most likely not be able to this.
+As you know, every block needs to fulfill requirements by **PoW** to be accepted.
+This also means that for every block **A**lice want's to add to her *cheat BC* she needs to calulate the fitting hash.
+Let's say the original blockchain has 500 blocks right now.
+That means **A**lice could copy the 3 original blocks and would have to do the **PoW** for 497 blocks to reach the same length than the original chain.
+But while she is doing this the rest of the network will create new blocks and make the original chain even longer.
+Thus making it impossible for **A**lice to ever reach a longer, validated chain than the original one.
+Well, **almost** impossible.
+If she would have more computing power than the rest of the network combined, she could in theory cheat.
+This is also called the **51% Attack**, since she would need to own 51% of the network's computing power.